karthikjayapalu/home_depot_product_search_relevance/README.md

 pip install -r requirements.txt
 ```
 Go to CMD and run the following command:
+Note: run it from the root directory of the project.
 ```
 streamlit run streamlit_app.py
 ```
-(Run it from the root directory of the project).